sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

-mobile/external_id/email/id* | string | Pass any one of the identifiers of the customer associated to the transaction. update_till | string | Till code associated to the transaction update. notes | string | Reason for the transaction update for reference. test_control_status | enum | Update test-control status of the customer. extended_fields | obj | Update extended field details of the transaction. custom_fields | obj | Update custom field details of the transaction.
+mobile/external_id/email/id* | string | Pass any one of the identifiers of the customer associated to the transaction. update_till | string | Till code associated to the transaction update. notes | string | Reason for the transaction update for reference. extended_fields | obj | Update extended field details of the transaction. custom_fields | obj | Update custom field details of the transaction.